 After checking the nanopipette resistance, use the patch clamp micromanipulator to position the nanopipette over the hair cell region, while observing the organ of Corti explant in an inverted microscope [1].

 Talent positioning nanopipette/observing explant on microscope Videographer: This shot is important!
+(This was recorded in two steps: 4.3.1.b shows talent positioning the pipette over the tissue, and 4.3.1.a shows talent observing the explant through the microscope binoculars)

 Record the real-time current and Z positioning signal on the oscilloscope to check if the system is stable with a setpoint of 0.5% or lower [1-TXT] and determine the optimal setpoint and approach the sample as demonstrated [2].

-Talent recording current/signal TEXT: Decrease cutoff frequency to stabilize signal as necessary
+Talent recording current/signal TEXT: Decrease cutoff frequency or increase setpoint to stabilize signal as necessary

 Nanopipette approaching sample